Twin Falls Tea House: History

 The Tea House was operated by Canadian Pacific on a leasehold basis through the 1920s, 1930s and 1940s.
-In 1953 it was closed, as the rail tourism business declined in favor of automobile-borne tourism.
+In 1953 it was closed, as the rail tourism business declined in favour of automobile-borne tourism.
 In 1954 the Tea House and other CP properties were sold to Brewster and Ford Mountain Lodges Ltd., who reopened the Tea House in 1959.
 In 1969, Parks Canada proposed the demolition of the Tea House, citing poor repair and the absence of utilities.
 The seasonal proprietor, Fran Drummond, who had operated the Tea House since 1962, mounted a letter-writing campaign and gained support in the press, staving off demolition, and instigating repairs in the 1970s.
 In 1972 Fran Drummond took over the lease.
 Further repairs ensued, including a filtration system for the bucket-fed stream water supply for the kitchen and laundry.
 The Tea House was designated a National Historic Site of Canada in 1992.
 It is classified as a "recognized" Federal Heritage Building.
 In 2005 a $1 million renovation took place, funded partly by Heritage Canada.